Azlaan20/CODSOFT/README.md

 <iframe src="https://your-snake-game-url.com" width="600" height="400" frameborder="0"></iframe>

 ## Additional Information
-- For each task, you can find detailed code and explanations in the respective task folders.
+- You can find detailed code and explanations in the respective task folders for each task.
 - If you have any questions or need assistance, feel free to reach out to me via email at [azlaanranjha2003@gmail.com](mailto:azlaanranjha2003@gmail.com).

 I'm grateful for the opportunity provided by CODSOFT, and I hope you find my work on these tasks insightful and informative.
 Thank you for visiting my GitHub repository!